The Productivity Method Planner: An Honest Review

 Where it falls short

 The framework is fixed.
 You work within Beverley's system, not around it.
 For people with neurodivergent processing styles or who have already developed their own planning logic, this can feel constraining rather than supportive.
-There's limited flexibility for adapting the structure to your own rhythm.

 How it compares